SwissArmyRonin/guava-lombok-mockito-archetype/README.md

 </archetype-catalog>
 ```

-Now the archetype is avaialable from the command line and in your IDE.
+Now the archetype is available from the command line and in your IDE.